Panchiko: 1997–2001: Formation, D>E>A>T>H>M>E>T>A>L, and disbanding

 Despite Fierce Panda showing some interest, the band ultimately remained unsigned.
 Davies stated that they did not have the means to perform in London at the time, and speculated that "no A&R would travel to Nottingham to see one band."
 Between 2000 and 2001, Panchiko recorded three more songs for an EP called Kicking Cars, which would go unreleased.
 In 2001, the band members were in sixth form and college.
 Ferreday said that he was balancing college, studying classical guitar, and working different part-time jobs.
 Their second EP has been described as "art rock".
 Wright remembers performing at a small festival in Sutton-in-Ashfield in mid-2001 after which Panchiko disbanded.
 Davies recalls that this decision was not entirely conscious because he, Wright, and Ferreday were already enrolled in college, while John was enlisted into the military.

 In between the time of D>E>A>T>H>M>E>T>A>L and the band's resurgence, Wright and Davies both remained involved in music.
 After college, Wright performed with the Nottingham-based art rock band Swimming.
 Afterward, he began his own musical project called We Show Up on RadaR.
 Wright has mixed, mastered, and produced for the aforementioned groups and other bands as a professional sound engineer.
-Davies produced electronic music for years (some of which was released via MySpace) and served as a video jockey at live events in the gaming industry, but he eventually pursued a career in the field of education.
+Davies produced electronic music for years (some of which was released via MySpace) and served as a video jockey at live events in the gaming industry.
+However, he eventually pursued a career in the field of education.
 Ferreday sold his guitars and had not played music until Panchiko's future reunion.
 He now works as a tree surgeon.
 The original drummer John was enlisted into the military soon after Panchiko disbanded.
 Afterward, the other three members lost contact with him completely.